On tope graphs of complexes of oriented matroids: The excluded pc-minors

 \begin{proof} Let $H$ be as in the lemma.
 First note that $m\geq 4$ since for $m=2$, $H$ is isomorphic to $P_3 = Q_2^-$, and for $m=3$, $H$ is isomorphic to $C_6$.
 Taking into account that there is no vertex of $G$ adjacent to all the original vertices of $H$, the convex hull in both cases is isomorphic to $Q_m^-$ or to $Q_m^{--}$.

 Now consider $H$ embedded in a hypercube $Q_m$ with $m\geq 4$.
 Since $H$ is an isometric subgraph of $G$, it is a partial cube and thus has up to reorientation a unique embedding in $Q_m$.
-Note that a possible embedding, and thus the only embedding, is such that there exists a vertex in $Q_m$ adjacent to precisely all the original vertices of $H$.
-Let $v$ be such a vertex.
+Note that one (and therefore the only) possible embedding, is such that there exists a vertex $v$ in $Q_m$ adjacent to exactly the original vertices of $H$.
+Indeed, embed the original vertices as vectors with precisely one $+$ and the subdivision vertices as vectors with two $+$-signs.
+Then, $v$ can be chosen to be the vector consisting only of $-$.
 By the assumption, $v$ is not in $G$.
 Let $\{v_1,\ldots, v_{m-1}\}$ be any subset of the original vertices of $H$ of size $m-1$.
 Since $H$ is inclusion minimal, the convex hull of $\{v_1,\ldots, v_{m-1}\}$ is a graph isomorphic to $Q_{m-1}^-$ or $Q_{m-1}^{--}$ in which $v$ is a missing vertex.
 Note that the antipode of $v$ in $Q_m$ is at distance $m$ from $v$.
 We have proved that all the vertices of $Q_m$ at distance at most $m-2$ from $v$ are in $G$ while some of the neighbors of the antipode of $v$ in $Q_m$ are possibly not in $G$.
 Thus the convex hull of $H$ is a graph in $\Q$. \end{proof}

 A second useful lemma, tells us how to find excluded pc-minors in non-antipodal graphs with antipodal contractions.